 When you reach the first Bailey Canyon sign, go straight towards the waterfall.

 When we came across the second sign, we went towards Bailey Canyon Trail.
-From here on, it was all uphill and we had fantastic views of San Gabriel and L.A. basin along the way.
-Soon, we reached at Indian Lookout Point.
-There are couple benches at this lookout.
+From here on, it was all uphill, and we had fantastic views of San Gabriel and L.A. basin along the way.
+Soon, we reached the Indian Lookout Point.
+There are a couple benches at this lookout.
 This could be a good turning point if you are a beginner.

-Single track continued all the way to the peak.
+The single track continued all the way to the peak.
 This area was so green!
-Just lovely.
-Some parts of the trail was shaded like here but most of the trail is exposed and it reminded me of Sam Merrill Trail in Altadena very much except it wasn’t crowded.
+Just lovely!
+Some parts of the trail were shady like here, but most of the path is exposed, and it reminded me of Sam Merrill Trail in Altadena very much except it wasn’t crowded.